clu-ling/logx-reader/docs/dev/test.md

 sbt cleanTest
 ```

+!!! note
-**NOTE: This command first copies the grammars to the `src` files before running the tests.
+    This command first copies the grammars to the `src` files before running the tests.
 To run the tests without updating the rules use the command ```sbt test```.

 ## Developing Tests